jeekinlau/RoseArrayTools/README.md

 # Introduction
 This package will be a collection of tools that are routinely used by Texas A&M University Rose Breeding Program for analysis of genetic data from the WagRhSNP68k SNP array

+**IMPORTANT:** Must have internet connection for some of the functions as some functions need annotation files that are hosted online.

 To download this package in R or Rstudio, use the following lines of code: